andrelcunha/nodejs-email_service_backend/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Start the server with `npm start`
+3. Start the server with `npm start:dev`

 ## Usage